remmah/StaticFix/README.md

 # Requirements

 StaticFix requires macOS 10.14.3 or later due to recommended Xcode settings and Universal Binary Support.
 The earlier v1.0 works going back to 10.9.
-The app should run on 10.8 and 10.7 if you download the source code corresponding to the 1.0 tag and then commenting out the `tolerance` property on the timer.
+The app should run on 10.8 and 10.7 if you download the source code corresponding to the 1.0 tag and then comment out the `tolerance` property on the timer.

 # Download